yarohtar/cam-maths-notes-obsidian/README.md

 You're welcome to fork this and add your own changes / notes, but if you only want to read mine, see below.

 WARNING: If you clone this and add your own changes, and then pull changes from this repo, the obsidian git plugin sometimes gets very confused about merging.
-You should use command line git in this case, so unless you know how to handle merges
+You should use command line git in this case.
+This only happens if you edit something and I edit the same thing and you try to fetch

 # How to download
 Firstly, you need to download and install Obsidian from the official website https://obsidian.md/